garrit-schroeder/tv-show-skipper/docs/usage.md

 When using `jellyfin.py`, the results can be saved to `json` using the `-j` parameter.
 These will be saved in a sub-directory in `pwd`.
 Saving the results as json also allows them to be checked in subsequent runs to skip already processed files.

+Individual shows or seasons can be ignored by creating an empty file named `.ignore-intros` inside its folder.

 ### Examples
-scan your jellyfin library, store the result in json, debug logging enabled, logging debug output to file enabled
+scan your jellyfin library, store the result in json, verbose logging enabled, logging debug output to file enabled

 `export JELLYFIN_URL="https://myurl" && export JELLYFIN_USERNAME="myusername" && export JELLYFIN_PASSWORD='mypassword'`

-`jellyfin.py -j -d -l`
+`jellyfin.py -j -v -l`

+or in reverse order

+`jellyfin.py -j -v -l --reverse`

 monitor your jellyfin sessions and automatically skip intros using the stored json data